ThoughtWorks-SEA/developer-training/docs/delivering-software/circle-ci.md

 4. [Travis](https://travis-ci.org/)
 5. [TeamCity](https://www.jetbrains.com/teamcity/)

-## Circle CI setup
+## CircleCI setup

 Signup CircleCI with your GitHub account. https://circleci.com/signup/.

-Signing up with GitHub also gives circle ci rights to access your repo and allow you to configure a new project.
+Signing up with GitHub also gives CircleCI rights to access your repo and allow you to configure a new project.

-Click on the Add project tab on the left and add a project.
+Click on the `Add projects` tab on the left and add a project.

 ![manual deployment](_media/circleci-addProject.png)